NguyenCuuNguyen/Alexa_diary/README.md

 # Alexa_diary
-Alexa Skill application to keep track
+Alexa Skill application is used to keep track of Personal health information.